 Caring for linen fabric is simple.
 You can machine wash linen bedding on warm using mild, liquid detergent.
 Dry the linen sheets, duvet covers and pillowcases on low using wool dryer balls instead of dryer sheets.
 If the linen is garment-washed and you follow the instructions regarding keeping the heat low, you won't have to worry about shrinking.

 Linen can wrinkle easily and, for many people, that adds to the cozy look of linen bedding.
 If you do want to minimize wrinkles in your fitted sheets, remove them from the dryer while they're slightly damp and put them on the bed right away.
 Putting the sheets on the bed while damp will allow them to finish drying with fewer wrinkles than if you left them in the dryer to finish.
+Learn more about how to care for linen in our Linen Care Guide.

 Fall in love with linen bedding